 What Are Bots and Botnets?

 Everyone has received spam in their email inbox, and spam bots are the greatest facilitators of junk mail online.
-While mostly just annoying, spam can also be a security threat.
-The scale of a botnet enables the attacker to perform large-scale scams that were previously impossible with malware.
+While mostly annoying, spam messages are also a growing email security threat.

+Botnets enable the attacker to perform large-scale scams that were previously impossible with malware.
 Since botnets remain under the control of a remote attacker, infected devices can receive updates and quickly change their behavior.
-As a result, bot-herders can often rent access to segments of their botnet on the black market for significant financial gain.
-This article will discuss bots and botnets, their differences, how cybercriminals use them, and how to protect against them.
+As a result, bot herders can often rent access to segments of their botnet on the black market for significant financial gain.
+This article will discuss bots and botnets, their differences, how cybercriminals use them, and how to ensure email protection that will combat these email threats.

 What Is A Bot and How Does It Work?